 Featured collection includes the archival materials and the studies that tell about the North American territories that were part of the Russian Empire in the XVIII and the XIX centuries, a history of their discovery and development, the activities of the Russian-American Company and the Russian Orthodox Church in North America.

 The collection includes research works, essays, memoirs, archival files, official documents, newsreels, photographs and other materials that tell about the arctic travels and expeditions, the Arctic Ocean, the adjoining territories, and the lives of their inhabitants, the development of polar lands from ancient times to the present.
 There is a section on the Northern Sea Route, which played a significant role in the development of the Arctic; as well as materials of art exhibitions related to the North.

-The selection includes the documents revealing the development of law in Russia in different historical periods.
-These are historical texts of enactments, as well as researches made in the field of law.
-The material is structured in subject-chronological way.
-Retrospection is represented by headings covering the Old Russia, Russian Empire and Soviet state.
-The modern state of the legal system in the Russian Federation is considered in the light of scientific research.
-Besides, the collection includes a section of legal periodicals.
-At the present it includes three titles of journals dating of the end of 19th – early 20th century along with the modern “Academic Legal Journal” of 2007-2011.
-The collection will continue to develop.
+The collection contains documents, which spotlight the development of law in Russia during different historical periods.
+They include historical texts of legal acts, as well as studies in the field of law.
+The materials are arranged thematically and chronologically.
+The retrospective study is represented by sections focused on Ancient Russia, the Russian Empire and the Soviet state.
+The current state of the legal system in the Russian Federation is viewed through the prism of scientific research.
+In addition, there is a section of legal periodicals in the collection.
+The collection is being developed.